 More information on the options is provided in the Summary Business Case (Attachment 2 refers).
-The full report for Stage 2 of the Business Case provided as Attachment 3 (but is marked as confidential, but to the potential for the contents to be commercially sensitive in the event that the City was seeking market submissions in Stage 3.
+The full report for Stage 2 of the Business Case (Attachment 3 refers) is marked as confidential, due to the potential for the contents to be commercially sensitive in the event that the City was seeking market submissions in Stage 3.

-The report for Stage 2 of the Business Case has been endorsed by the Quinns Rocks Caravan Park Re-development Working Group.
+The report for Stage 2 of the Business Case has been endorsed by the Working Group.